Friday, April 26, 2024

 ___________________________________

 ¹by value I simply mean something of importance, e.g. When we say someone has strong values, we mean certain things are very important to them, such as family.
-When we say someone has strong family values, we mean they place high importance on their family over other things.
+When we say someone has strong family values, we mean they place high importance on their family over other persons or things.

 ³something cannot be truly loved or worth loving until it is first valuable (objectively) and then valued (subjectively).